 Our rabbis are also available to officiate at shivas, stone settings and memorial services.
 They also officiate at non-member funerals.
 Please contact the rabbis to discuss how we can best support you.

-We are proud that our synagogue is a key contributor to the local community be it through our support for the Hillingdon Foodbank, the local homeless charity, New Hope, our membership in Harrow Citizens or through our participation in local interfaith events to name just a few examples.
+We are proud that our synagogue is a key contributor to the local community be it through our support for the Harrow Foodbank, the local homeless charity, New Hope, our membership in Harrow Citizens or through our participation in local interfaith events to name just a few examples.
 Established by members of our Synagogue as Northwood Holocaust Memorial Events, we continue to support the work of Holocaust Learning UK, which provides thousands of local school pupils the opportunity to visit our synagogue and learn lessons from the Holocaust.

 Our rabbis and members take an active role in the wider Jewish community as well as in wider society.
 We are represented on the boards of Liberal Judaism, the Board of Deputies of British Jews as well as Leo Baeck College, London.
 We are proud of our long history with The Bike Project, an award winning charity that refurbishes second-hand bikes and unites the bikes with refugees and asylum seekers around the UK.